mstksg/inCode/copy/entries/type-levels.md

 ```

 `sConsMin` isn't strictly necessary, but it saves a lot of unnecessary pattern
 matching.
-The reason why we need it is because we have to know if we want to
+The reason why we need it is because we *want* to write `SCons y
+(insertSorted x ys)` in the last line of `insertSorted`.
+However, in this
+case, `SCons` does not have a well-defined type.
+It can either be `Entry n ->
-use `SCons :: Entry n a -> Sorted q a -> Sorted n a` or `SCons :: Entry n a ->
-Sorted r a -> Sorted n a`, because functions in Haskell have to be specialized
+Sorted q a -> Sorted n a` or `Entry n -> Sorted r a -> Sorted n a`.
+Haskell
-to actually use them.
-Instead of pattern matching again, we wrap it in
+requires functions to be specialized at the place we actually *use* them, so
+this is no good.
+We would have to pattern match on `cmpNat` and
+`LTI`/`EQI`/`GTI` in order to know how to specialize `SCons`.
+So, we use
-`sConsMin` for simplicity.
+`sConsMin` to wrap this up for clarity.

 Note that we use a feature called "Type Abstractions" to "match on" the
 existential type variable `q` in the pattern `SCons @q y ys`.
 Recall from the